Skip to Content

-Massey offers you access to world-leading expertise across a broad range of specialisations, including media, humanities, business, organisational studies, social sciences, health, and science.
+Massey offers you access to world-leading expertise across a broad range of specialisations, including marketing, media, humanities, business, organisational studies, social sciences, health, and science.

 We have the longest-running communication programme in New Zealand, the largest numbers of students in any university communication programme and the most options for communication-related study.
 Massey University’s graduates have a long-standing reputation for excellence in both theory and practice.

 The Master of Management is a rigorous programme, where students are expected to achieve at a high level.
 This is reflected in the quality of our graduates, and contributes to the reputation of the qualification.
 It is a professional qualification.